When you borrow any sum of money from a bank or lender, the APR means the actual rate of interest you will pay on your loan.

 How to calculate APR on a loan

 The APR on loans is usually calculated for you by the lender.
 The percentage is calculated by:

 - Adding together the interest amount and any compulsory fees or charges.

 - Dividing this amount by the loan amount borrowed, then dividing again by the number of days in the loan term.

 - This value is then multiplied by 365 (for days in a calendar year) to work out the annual rate, and then by 100 to convert it into a percentage.

-So, let’s say you want to borrow £5,000 over two years at a 5% interest rate, with a £250 set-up fee.
+So, what does APR mean on a loan?
+Let’s say you want to borrow £5,000 over two years at a 5% interest rate, with a £250 set-up fee.
 The APR would be 7.5%, including your interest rate and fees.
-You can then compare this amount to other loans to see which one offers the best rate.
+You can then compare this amount to other loans to see which offers the best rate

 What is representative APR?

 Some loans are advertised with representative APR.
-This means that at least 51% of people who are accepted for the advertised loan should receive that rate or lower.
-The other 49%, however, may end up paying a different, higher rate than initially advertised.
+But what does representative APR mean?
+This type of APR means that at least 51% of people who are accepted for the advertised loan should receive that rate or lower.
+However, up to 49% of people accepted for the loan may end up paying a different, higher rate than initially advertised.

 While you may assume you will get the lowest rate with the lender offering representative APR, this isn’t always the case.
 At the time of application, there’s a chance you’ll be given a personal APR based on your unique financial situation.
 This could be the same or lower than the representative APR, but it could also be higher – so it’s worth bearing this in mind when weighing up your options.